BitPangea/bitpangea/thefoundation/README.md

 - a substitute for The Codex;
 - a duplicate repository for the contents of every foundational volume;
 - a general navigation page for all BitPangea institutions;
+- a cartographic design specification;
 - a technical specification;
-- a roadmap.
+- a roadmap;
+- a requirement that every feature of BitPangea first become constitutional law before it may exist.

-Its role is to preserve the constitutional library as a coherent whole.
+Its role is to preserve the constitutional library as a coherent whole and to establish the enduring constraints within which BitPangea may be created.

 ---

 ## Status

-**Active Foundational Institution**
+**Active Foundational Institution · Creator Period Clarified**

 ---